 (3) For the purposes of subsection (2), a Code applies with all necessary changes.

-51. AFIC Code provisions
+51. AFIC Code provisions, continued application of

 (1) The following provisions of the AFIC Code continue to apply on and after the transfer date in relation to anything done or omitted to be done before that date as if section 5 had not commenced —